hanyang-chen/hanyang-chen.github.io/index.md

 - **Reinforcement Learning:** sim2real reinforcement learning
 - **Generative AI:** diffusion models

-I am still exploring my research interests in Large Language Models, Autonomous Driving, and Embodied AI.
+I am still exploring my research interests in large language models, autonomous driving, and embodied AI.
 Glad to discuss with you if you are also interested in these topics!

 ## News